Major Changes to Connecticut's CPA Pathways and Mobility Laws Take Effect October 1

 - Aligns with National Trends: To expand access to the CPA credential and attract a more diverse group of candidates, many states across the country are pursuing similar alternative pathways through legislative or regulatory action.

-We are pursuing adoption of automatic or enhanced mobility to grant CPAs who 1) are CPAs in good standing in another state and 2) who achieved their license via an accepted Connecticut CPA licensure pathway the privilege to practice here without administrative hurdles.
-The proposal:
+The automatic or enhanced mobility in the bill grants CPAs who 1) are CPAs in good standing in another state and 2) who achieved their license via an accepted Connecticut CPA licensure pathway the privilege to practice here without administrative hurdles.
+Key benefits include: